Table of Contents

 1.1 What is Artificial Intelligence?

-If you have asked Siri to remind you of something or allowed Netflix to recommend your next show, you’ve met What is artificial intelligence.
-At its simplest, occurs when machines are programmed to undertake tasks that would have required what used to be called “thought”, or at least human intelligence — recognizing patterns, making predictions or even solving problems.
+Should you request Siri to remind you about something or you have left Netflix to suggest you your next show, you have encountered What is artificial intelligence.
+In the simplest form, it can be a situation where machines are programmed to perform tasks that would otherwise have taken what could be referred to as thought or at least human intellect, on the ability to recognize patterns, predict or even solving problems.

 1.2 Why does AI feel so perplexing?